 In 2008 I designed jewelry with beads made by artisans from around the world, a collaboration, if you will.
 Most beads I used were part of traditions handed down for generations.
 Creating that jewelry grew out of a fascination with exotic lands, which began when my grandmother took me to Morocco (and Europe) as a teenager in the 1950’s.

-In 2016 I returned to textile art and added it to my Art Works Downtown studio.
+Current: In 2016 I returned to textile art and added it to my Art Works Downtown studio.
 Having learned knitting and sewing at my mother’s knee, I dreamt of costume design while growing up in “Hollywood”.
 Currently I’m designing and creating wearable art which gives me a wonderful opportunity to mix textiles, both ethnic and contemporary.
-Various contemporary forms of the kimono are my pallet.
+Secret Pockets and various contemporary forms of the kimono are my pallet.

-You can follow the evolution of my latest on my monthly newsletters here.
+You can follow the evolution of my latest creations on my monthly newsletters here.